Norwegian flag

 Norwegian Flag

-Norway flag Norway was ruled by Denmark from 1397 to 1814, when it passed to Sweden.
-Though it separated from Sweden in 1905, its current flag today is still reminiscent of the one-time union.
+Norway was ruled by Denmark from 1397 to 1814, when it passed to Sweden.
+Although Norway separated from Sweden in 1905, its current flag today is still reminiscent of the one-time union.

 Norwegian flag - flag of Norway